sajidali12/payload-starter/README.md

-# Payload CMS Starter Kit
+# Payload CMS Starter Kit with Custom Blocks

 This is the a payload CMS starter kit created through payload official template.